Subject: my 13 brothers

 fire, for they are not gods, but the work of Man's hands -- wood and stone --

 so they destroyed them.
-So, now, HaShem, our God, save us please from his hand;
+So, now, HaShem, our God,

-then all the kingdoms of the World shall know that You alone are HaShem
+save us please from his hand; then all the kingdoms of the World shall know

-denigration of Him -- a great Chillul HaShem -- and to Hezekiah's pleas for
+19:15-19).
+God responded to Sennacherib's public denigration of Him -- a great Chillul HaShem -- and to

-to be assassinated by two of his sons.
-"Thus HaShem saved Hezekiah and the
+causing Sennacherib to be assassinated by two of his sons.
+"Thus HaShem saved Hezekiah and the inhabitants of Jerusalem from the hand of Sennacherib, king of Assyria, and from the hand of everyone; and He guided

-everyone; and He guided them all around.
-Many [people] brought tributes to
+them all around.
+Many [people] brought tributes to HaShem

-HaShem to Jerusalem, and luxurious gifts to
+to Jerusalem, and luxurious gifts to Hezekiah,

-Hezekiah, king of Judah;
+king of Judah;

 and, from that time forward, he was exalted in the eyes of all the